-Melissa Joan Hart, star of the hit Christian movie, “God’s Not Dead 2” recently spoke with Pure Flix Insider about faith and filming.
+Melissa Joan Hart, star of the hit Christian movie, “God’s Not Dead 2” spoke with Great American Pure Flix Insider about faith and filming.
 This exclusive interview reveals just some of what makes “God’s Not Dead 2” and its characters so unique.
+Stream this film and the rest of the movies in the "God's Not Dead" franchise all in one place now on Great American Pure Flix.

 How did you get involved with GND2?